MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-chart-accounts.md

 >   * If the **Check G/L Account Usage** field on the **General Ledger Setup** page is selected, then the account must not be used in any posting groups or posting setup.

 [!INCLUDE[d365fin](includes/d365fin_md.md)] will prevent you from deleting a general ledger account that stores data that is needed in the chart of accounts.

+## <a name="see-related-training-at-microsoft-learnlearnmoduleschart-accounts-dynamics-365-business-centralindex"></a>See Related Training at [Microsoft Learn](/learn/modules/chart-accounts-dynamics-365-business-central/index)

 ## <a name="see-also"></a>See Also
 [The General Ledger and the Chart of Accounts](finance-general-ledger.md)